MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/app-package-requirements.md

 ## StoreManifest XML file

 StoreManifest.xml is an optional configuration file that may be included in app packages.
-Its purpose is to enable features, such as declaring your app as a Windows Store device app or declaring requirements that a package depends on to be applicable to a device, that the package manifest does not cover.
+Its purpose is to enable features, such as declaring your app as a Microsoft Store device app or declaring requirements that a package depends on to be applicable to a device, that the package manifest does not cover.
 StoreManifest.xml is submitted with the app package and must be in the root folder of your app's main project.
 For more info, see [StoreManifest schema](https://docs.microsoft.com/uwp/schemas/storemanifest/store-manifest-schema-portal).